Skip to main content

 Snapshot collection and finalization

 The sequencer maintains an internal clock corresponding to the release and end of the submission window for an epoch.
-The collector component (not to be confused with the local collector component within a Snapshotter node) receives snapshot submissions from snapshotter peers over a libp2p circuit relay node.
+It receives snapshot submissions from snapshotter peers over libp2p streams.

 It also performs important verification checks: